History of Vermont: New Hampshire Grants, New York's claim, and the Vermont Republic

+On July 20, 1764, King George III signed an Order in Council to establish various boundaries to quell disputes among the North American colonies.
+The boundary between the Province of New York and the Province of Quebec was set at the 45th parallel north, from the Connecticut River to the St. Lawrence River.
+George gave the land west of the Connecticut River to New York, reasoning that the wealthier province would act as a buffer between the expansionist New Hampshire and the Catholic, French-speaking Quebecois.
+Under this decree, Albany County, New York, as it then existed, implicitly gained the land presently known as Vermont.
+Although the exact line was later disputed, the river is still the modern boundary between New Hampshire and Vermont.

 New York took the declaration of 1764 to apply retroactively, and considered the New Hampshire grants invalid.
 It therefore required land holders to purchase new grants for the same land from New York.
 New York then created counties in the region, with courthouses, sheriffs, and jails, and began judicial proceedings against those who held land solely by New Hampshire grants.

 In 1767, the Privy Council forbade New York from selling land in Vermont that was in conflict with grants from New Hampshire, reversing the 1764 decision.

 In 1770, Ethan Allen—along with his brothers Ira and Levi, as well as Seth Warner—recruited an informal militia, the Green Mountain Boys, to protect the interests of the original New Hampshire settlers against the new migrants from New York.
 A significant standoff occurred at the Breakenridge farm in Bennington, when a sheriff from Albany arrived with a posse of 750 men to dispossess Breakenridge.
 The residents raised a body of about 300 armed men to resist.
 The Albany sheriff demanded Breakenridge, and was informed, "If you attempt it, you are a dead man."
 The sheriff returned to Albany.

 When a New York judge arrived in Westminster with New York settlers in March 1775, violence broke out as angry citizens took over the courthouse and called a sheriff's posse.
 This resulted in the deaths of Daniel Houghton and William French in the "Westminster Massacre".
 In the summer of 1776, the first general convention of freemen of the New Hampshire Grants met in Dorset, Vermont, resolving "to take suitable measures to declare the New Hampshire Grants a free and independent district."

 On January 15, 1777, representatives of the New Hampshire Grants convened in Westminster and declared their land an independent republic, the Vermont Republic.
 For the first six months of the republic's existence, the state was called New Connecticut.